benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 #### Ruining brand and spawning competitors
-This could indeed validate competitors and/or create a market for legitimate 3rd party manufacturers. electronic engineers such as eevblog dude (and try to find others) say they will no longer use ftdi chips. just switch to another chip to avoid any possible hassle, particularly given the difficulty of verifying genuine chips.
-Hardware producers and engineers will certainly think twice about incorporating a device into their product with all these uncertainties which could come back to bite them at any time in the lifetime of the hardware.
+This fiasco could indeed validate competitors and/or create a market for legitimate 3rd party manufacturers.
+Many electronic engineers say they will no longer use ftdi chips and will just switch to another chip to avoid any possible hassle, particularly given the difficulty of verifying genuine chips.
+Hardware producers and engineers will certainly think twice about incorporating a device into their product with all these uncertainties which could come back to bite them at any time in the lifetime of their hardware.

-I wouldn't be surpprised if the clone manufacturers emerge as visible branded competitors.
-The market has been created right here, right now by FTDI themselves.

 Some Arduino products [ http://www.ebay.co.uk/itm/Nano-V3-0-ATmega328-16M-Micro-controller-CH340G-Board-Mini-USB-for-Arduino-/121465239079 ] have already switched from a FTDI clone to a different chip (CH340G).

+I wouldn't be surpprised if a clone manufacturer(s) emerges as visible branded competitor.
+The market opportunity has been created right here, right now by FTDI themselves.
 <br/>
 <br/>